 It’s important to note that your singles strategy will depend on how your opponent plays.
 You might need to switch up your tactics with your opponent and adjust accordingly during each rally.

-With all that in mind, here are a few strategies to help you ace your next singles game.
+Here are a few strategies to help you ace your next singles game with all that in mind.

 1. Timing and Accuracy on the Court